List of Avatar: The Last Airbender characters: Influences

 The cultures of the four nations are also greatly influenced by East Asian and indigenous cultures.
-The Water Tribe is based on Inuit, Yupik, and Sirenik Eskimos cultures; the Fire Nation on Imperial China and Imperial Japan; the Air Nomads on Tibetan Buddhist monks, Tibetan culture, Buddhism and Hinduism; and the Earth Kingdom on Imperial China with Korean cultural influences.
+The Water Tribe is based on Inuit, Yupik, and Sirenik cultures; the Fire Nation on Imperial China and Imperial Japan; the Air Nomads on Tibetan Buddhist monks, Tibetan culture, Buddhism and Hinduism; and the Earth Kingdom on Imperial China with Korean cultural influences.

 Personalities

 Many of the recurring characters of the series have received traits based on the respective element.
 Aang is carefree and childlike, as is commonly attributed to "wonder" of the unknown, or the "freedom" of the wind and the air.
 As a spiritualist, a pacifist and a vegetarian, he is very Yin, hyper-attuned to the spirit world, and prefers non-violent alternatives to solving problems.
 Toph, despite being blind, is extremely perceptive of the world around her due to her connection to the Earth.
 Unlike Aang, she is extremely brusque when criticizing others, as attributed to Earth's toughness.